accumulator/charge-lnd/README.md

 # charge-lnd

-This script matches your open channels against a number of customizable criteria and applies a channel policy based on the matching template.
+This script matches your open channels against a number of customizable criteria and applies a channel policy based on the matching section.

 ## Installation